Unionization: Everything You Need to Know

 A 1963 Supreme Court ruling states that employees are not required to join existing unions at their place of work.
 They may still have to pay dues or fees to the union, though.
 25 states in the United States have "Right to Work" laws that do not require this.

-Do you have a question about unionization or your rights as an employee?
-Are you an employer who wants to know what your legal obligations are with regard to your employees?
-Post your legal need on UpCounsel's marketplace.
+If you have a question about unionization, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average fourteen years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.